GaloisInc/grease/doc/memory-model.md

 GREASE's behavior in this regard is controlled via the `--globals` flag.
 The possible values are:

-- `Initialized`: Each mutable global is initialized using its initializer before analysis of the target function.
+- `initialized`: Each mutable global is initialized using its initializer before analysis of the target function.
-- `Symbolic`: Each mutable global is initialized to a symbolic value before analysis of the target function.
+- `symbolic`: Each mutable global is initialized to a symbolic value before analysis of the target function.
-- `Uninitialized`: Mutable globals are left uninitialized.
+- `uninitialized`: Mutable globals are left uninitialized.
 Reads from mutable globals will fail, causing GREASE to be unable to proceed with analysis.

 ## The stack